How Much Office Space Do We Need Per Employee?

 The average office space per employee has been a moving target for years.
-It has been shrinking over the past decade as flexible workspace trends have called for fewer private offices and cubicles in favor of more open, collaborative areas.
+It has been shrinking over the past decade as office design trends have called for fewer private offices and cubicles in favor of more open, collaborative areas.

 Now, as employers focus on maintaining an appropriate physical distance between workspaces, it’s increasing again.
 While there are some guidelines you can follow, the decision of how much office space to allocate depends on your company and the needs of your workforce.